vsbrt/python-beginners-excersises/README.md

-# python-beginners-excersises
+# python-beginners-exercises
-simple programs with solutions for python language beginners and enthusiasts progams courtesy: "http://www.ling.gu.se/~lager/python_exercises.html"
+simple programs with solutions for python language beginners and enthusiasts, programs courtesy: "http://www.ling.gu.se/~lager/python_exercises.html"

 46 Simple Python Exercises constructed (but in many cases only found and collected) by Torbjörn Lager (torbjorn.lager@ling.gu.se).
 Most of them involve characters, words and phrases, rather than numbers, and are therefore suitable for students interested in language rather than math.